topquark22/Thermo55/README.md

 ## Arduino pin assignments

+Note: These are the pin assignments when using the I2S interface to the LCD display.
+You are on the main branch of this repository.
+If using the I2S interface, refer to the `parallel_interface` branch.

 | pin  | pinMode      | description                         |
 |------|--------------|-------------------------------------|
 | D2   | OUTPUT       | alert output                        |